-We sustain the time and the space axis of our civilization, by speaking, because we take our place in the center of this civilization, confronted with its future, its past, its inner solidarity and its external struggle.
+We sustain the time and the space axes of our civilization by speaking, because we take our place in the center of this civilization, confronted with its future, its past, its inner solidarity and its external struggle.
 And in this delicate and dangerous exposure to the four fronts of life, the inner, outer, backward and forward front, our words must strike a balance, and must distribute and organize the universe, in every moment.
 It is we who decide what belongs to the past and what shall be part of the future.
 Our grammatical forms in our daily speech betray our deepest convictions.
-Whether I say: Europe was a great civilization, or: Europe is a great civilization, shows immediately where I take my stand in our present world.
-And whether I say: we must have peace on earth, or: the dictators should keep quiet, shows where a person draws the line of his inner orbit of common speech.